Promoting Excellence at Every Level

 Catholic High offers a challenging, up-to-date curriculum that serves to engage and inspire students at all abilities and grade levels.
 We instill critical thinking, collaboration, and information and media literacy skills at all levels.
 Academic excellence is assured through rigorous courses, technology integration, cross-curricular activities, and teacher professional development.

 The Catholic High diploma is issued in compliance with the State Board of Elementary and Secondary Education and the Diocese of Lafayette.
-It meets all requirements of the Louisiana Core 4 Curriculum for graduates of 2017, and the TOPS University diploma for graduates of 2018 and beyond.
+It meets all requirements of the TOPS University diploma for graduates of 2018 and beyond.
 To graduate with a Catholic High diploma, a student must successfully take a minimum of 28 Carnegie units of high school credit, which includes the CHS course requirements.
 A senior must have completed and passed all courses and have received the required credits before he/she may participate in the ceremony on graduation day in order to graduate from Catholic High.

 To earn the distinction of Honors Graduate, students must graduate with a GPA of 3.5 and a minimum of 16 honors courses.